 Holidays in the Bays de Noc Area

-Here, you can experience the simple joys of oohing-and-ahhing as we light the community Christmas trees.
+In the Bays de Noc area, we love being home for the holidays.
+We hope this year, you will consider this your home, too.
+Here, you can experience the simple joys of oohing and ahhing as we light the community Christmas tree.
 Admire the care that our artisans put into each of their handmade gifts.
 Feel the warmth in your heart as Santa listens attentively to every hopeful child’s wishes.
 Laugh with your friends over a glass of wine or beer after a day of no-stress shopping.
 Drive around to see the decorations.
-Then, wrap up in a warm blanket to watch the sky turn vibrant colors as the sun sets beyond the Bay.
+Then, wrap up in a warm blanket to watch the sky turn vibrant colors as the sun sets beyond the Bays. for yourself.

 Make lifelong memories of being together

 - Gladstone: An Old-Fashioned Christmas: Friday after Thanksgiving, 5:30 p.m., near City Hall.
 Bring the family to enjoy wagon rides, caroling, burning barrels, s’mores, Santa and live music at the Farmers Market.
 Kid crafts and hot dogs are at Iverson’s; a live Nativity at Gladstone Electrical Garage; cookies and cider provided by the DDA at Brampton Bike; letters to Santa at Dance It Up; face painting and take-home crafting at D&D dog Dynamics.
 Play games at the United Evangelical Church and enjoy treats and holiday activities at most downtown businesses.

 - Holiday Concerts: Check the lineup of holiday shows at Island Resort & Casino in Harris.

 - Escanaba Christmas Parade: First Friday, 7 p.m., downtown.
 Line Ludington Street to watch the marching bands and beautiful floats and wave at Santa, the star attraction.